 When less of the FAAH enzyme is around, anandamide is degraded more slowly.
 This leads to more of the bliss molecule.

 Two receptors: CB1 and CB2

 Our body produces endocannabinoids to bind to receptors.

 Active components of cannabis:

 THC, Δ9-tetrahydrocannabinol, activates both CB1 and CB2 receptors and is the psychoactive component that makes a person feel high.
 It has been shown to be a partial agonist to the CB1 receptor.
-It is thought that it may increase dopamine and acetylcholine in the brain.[study]
+It is thought that it may increase dopamine and acetylcholine in the brain.[ref]

 Cannabidiol (CBD oil) is still being studied to determine its mechanism of action.
-While it does not bind to the CB1 or CB2 receptors, it does seem to influence other substances being able to bind to the receptors.[study]
+While it does not bind to the CB1 or CB2 receptors, it does seem to influence other substances being able to bind to the receptors.[ref]

 Side effects of cannabis:

-While there seems to be a lot of information available touting the promising medicinal effects of cannabis, such as reduction in nausea for cancer patients, there are some serious considerations in recreational use.
+While there seems to be a lot of information available touting the promising medicinal effects of cannabis, such as a reduction in nausea for cancer patients, there are some serious considerations in recreational use.

-- A recent study states that psychotic-like states “have been documented in numerous case-reports and estimated to occur at least once in about 20-50% of individuals who use cannabis”.
-The study (in mice) goes on to show that pregnenolone can block the psychotic-like symptoms.[study]
-Other studies have also shown that pregnenolone protects the brain “from CB1 receptor over-activation”.[study]
+- A recent study describes that psychotic-like states “have been documented in numerous case-reports and estimated to occur at least once in about 20-50% of individuals who use cannabis”.
+The study (in mice) goes on to show that pregnenolone, a steroid hormone, can block the psychotic-like symptoms.[ref]
+Other studies have also shown that pregnenolone protects the brain “from CB1 receptor over-activation”.[ref]

 - Studies, though, often give conflicting results for schizophrenia as far as risks associated with genetic variants in the CB1 receptor.